-The Iberian lynx is another even more dramatic success story.
-It is found in the Iberian peninsula (around Spain, Portual and southern France), where it was at one point the most endangered cat species in the world.
+The Iberian lynx has another, even more dramatic success story.
+It is found in the Iberian peninsula (around Spain, Portugal and southern France), where it was at one point the most endangered cat species in the world.
 In 2004 there was only 100 of the animals, but with lots of protection and conservation efforts by the good people of Spain and their friends, this number jumped up to 327 in 2015.
 This number is continuing to rise.
 Big success!

 Lynx have been a common species in rewilding efforts.
 Rewilding is when animals that were locally extinct in an area are introduced back into that area.
 This has been done for all kinds of species in all kinds of areas including wild boars, sea eagles and beavers.
 There has been programmes in Switzerland to reintroduce lynx which have been very successful, attempts in Germany which are going so-so, and a lot of discussion currently going on in the UK about whether they should be reintroduced.

 It is a big and very controversial topic.
 Lynx died out in Britain around 1000 years ago because of over hunting and habitat loss to people, as happened with bears and wolves who also used to live in Britain.
-Some people want them back as they feel they are a natural part of the landscape, they could help keep down the population of some of their prey species like deer which are too high in number and need to be culled by humans, and due to their shy nature they are seen as not as dangerous to humans as for example reintroducing bears or wolves would be.
-On the other hand many owners of livestock like sheep worry that their animals might get killed by the lynx, and people are uncomfortable with introducing a large predator as at the moment Britain doesn’t really have any, and there are concerns that the population couldn’t survive anyways as it’s home has changed rather a lot in the last 1000 years.
+Some people want them back as they feel they are a natural part of the landscape.
+Another reason is that they could help keep down the population of some of their prey species like deer, which are too high in number and need to be culled by humans each year.
+Also, due to their shy nature their reintroduction is seen as a lot less dangerous to humans compared to e.g. reintroducing bears or wolves.
+On the other hand many owners of livestock like sheep worry that their animals might get killed by the lynx, and people are uncomfortable with having a large predator prowling around, as at the moment Britain doesn’t really have any.
+There are also concerns that the population couldn’t survive anyways as it’s home has changed rather a lot in the last 1000 years.
 It’s a big debate, people are passionate on both sides so I’m not going to comment much on it, but just to let you know it’s a discussion that is happening.

 They’re around to stay